Counselling service currently full. please get in touch to join my waiting list.

 I can provide a face-to-face counselling service from my private and comfortable therapy room in Chislehurst, near Bromley in Kent and also UK-wide online via video call.
 I have been a therapist since the start of 2017 and I am a registered member of the British Association of Counsellors and Psychotherapists (BACP), which means that I adhere to their high standards of proficiency, professionalism and good practice.

-Please read on to the Counselling Services section for more details on how I approach specific difficulties and more on my couples counselling service.
+Please read on for more detailed information on how I can help you with anxiety, burnout, trauma and PTSD and more on my couples counselling service.

 Persistent anxiety can be uncomfortable and sometimes debilitating, but it doesn't have to be a permanent feature or label that becomes part of your identity.
 Anxiety is in fact our naturally evolved internal warning system alerting us that something is wrong and preparing us to attend to the problem.